AndrasKovacs/dawg-gen/README.md

 Note that the word list must be sorted, delimited by space or newline and have uppercase words.
 The program will prompt you for

 - The output location.
-- Whether you choose 3 or 4 byte nodes.
+- Whether you choose 3- or 4-byte nodes (if available).

 Searching algorithms are not included; you are free to write those, armed with an understanding of the data format described below.